-- 1. In the Report Editor, open the report .

-- 2. Select the Data source tab in the properties dialog box.

-- 3. Select the data source from the Defined gueries list.

-- 4. Click Delete.
+- 1. In the Report Editor, open the report. - 2.
+Select the Data source tab in the properties dialog box. - 3.
+Select the data source from the Defined queries list. - 4.
+Click Delete.

-- 5. Save the changes.

-- Data retrieval using SQL queries on page 408 - Data retrieval using database views on page 409 - Data retrieval using an object on page 410 - Data retrieval using single object history on page 411 - Data retrieval using multiple object history on page 413 - Data retrieval using historical assignments on page 415 - Data query for simulation data on page 417
+- Data retrieval using a SQL query on page 363 - Data retrieval using a database view on page 364 - Data retrieval using an object on page 365 - Data retrieval using single object history on page 366 - Data retrieval using multiple object history on page 368 - Data retrieval using historical assignments on page 370 - Data query for simulation data on page 372

-Using virtual data sources on page 425
+Using virtual data sources on page 379

-Data retrieval using SQL queries
+Data retrieval using a SQL query

-Data queries with the SQL query module are run directly on the database without checking user access permissions.
+Data queries with the SQL query module are executed directly on the database without checking user access permissions.
 This means that a column to be used in the report is displayed even though the user may not have access permission to it.

-Table 150: Data source SQL properties
+Table 152: Data source SQL properties

 Property Meaning

 Name Name of the data source.

 Description Description of data source.

 Max. lines Maximum number of result lines for this query.

-NOTE: The report only displays results up to this maximum even if the number of results exceeds it.
-In the default, no error messages or tips are displayed.
-Any possible messages must be customized in the report.
+If this number is exceeded, report creation is terminated.

 Parent query Not used.

+Property Meaning

 Query module Select the SQL query module.

 Query Full database query SQL syntax.
 The query must contain all the columns used in the report.
 You can also use SQL parameters in the query.
 Add these parameters subsequently to the report by entering them on the Parameters tab.

 Syntax for parameters:

 @ <parameter name=""></parameter>

-Syntax for parameters of Date data type and a scope (time period
+Syntax for parameters of Date data type and a scope (time period from/until):

-Property Meaning

-from/until):

 @ <parameter name="">Start</parameter>

 @ <parameter name="">End</parameter>

 Example of usage in the SQL query:

 and StartDate between @ <parameter name="">Start and @<parameter name="">End</parameter></parameter>

 The query should return the employees (Person table) assigned to an department.
-The department (UID_Department) is found with the object key (XObjectKey).
+The department (UID\Department) is found with the object key (XObjectKey).
 This is passed as a parameter to the report.
 The query queries employee's first name (firstname), last name (lastname), and department name (departmentname).